nrg500/monorepo/products/blog/content/posts/cluster3.md

-author = "Berwout de Vries Robles" title = "Building a home kubernetes cluster - One node cluster" date = "2021-02-28" description = "Part 3 of series describing the home cluster build." tags = ["cluster"] categories = ["series"]
+author = "Berwout de Vries Robles" title = "Building a home kubernetes cluster - One node cluster" date = "2021-02-28" summary = "Part 3 of series describing the home cluster build.
+All the preparations are done, time to finally start making a cluster!" tags = ["cluster"]
 +++

 # Building a home kubernetes cluster - One node cluster